anthonysavchenko/Library/README.md

 * Change repository name (Syllabus, Curriculum).
 * What is CI / CD exactly?
 * Why we can't type in built-in terminal?
+* Python: Try to install x64 version.
 * Python: What is a real example of binary file?
 Excercise to work with binary files.
 * Python: What are under the hood realizations of tuples and lists in Python (arrays, linked lists)?
 * Python: Running External Programs on Windows.
 * Python: How to conspect command line commands?
 * Python: What is rope package, why it is related to renaming?
 * Python: How to run pydoc on Windows?
+* Python: Infinity?
+* Python: Zen coding language.
+* Python: How to remove pylint ext. error: Class 'Movie' has no 'objects' member?
+* Python: Continue with django and Bootstrap (https://getbootstrap.com/).
+* Python: How git repo works inside another repo when deploying on Heroku?
 * Algorithms: What is tail recursion?
 * Algorithms: What is Merge sort?
 * Algorithms: How is dictionary created as hash table and how does it grow in Python?
 * Algorithms: How do other types realized in Python?
 * Algorithms: What are other collections in Python (deque, ...)?
 * Algorithms: Try to add pictures using tablet and pen.
+* Algorithms: Get to know Bellman-Ford algorithm for graph with negative-weight edges.
+* Git: How to add empty directory to repo?
+* VS Code: How to separate windows on two screens?

 Theory / Practice / Community / Certification / CV / Job ads